oliversutton/testblog/_posts/2023-03-25-some-things-we-can-include.md

 {% include_relative second-post-includes/animation.html %}

+Finally, we can also export entire Jupyter notebooks to a Markdown format, which can directly be included as posts -- see [the example]({{ site.baseurl }}{% post_url 2023-03-26-exploring-a-convolutional-neural-network %})

 ### References
 [^citation]: This is technically a footnote, but we can also use it as a citation.
 Clicking the arrow takes you back to the text.